Mandukhai: Khatun of Northern Yuan

 The Yellow Chronicle also reports that the Oirats were prohibited to eat meat with knives after Mandukhai's conquest.
 Anthropologist Jack Weatherford considered such a prohibition unlikely to have been an actual law.
 He suggested that after the conquest, Mandukhai may have temporarily confiscated the weapons of the Oirats, including their knives.
 They would have had to tear at their meat with their teeth until they were permitted to carry weapons and knives again.

 When Batumunkh turned nineteen, she married him and retained her control over the Mongols.
 The Oirats again rebelled and raided the Eastern Mongols.
-Mandukhai lead the great army against them.
-She defeated several Ming dynasty attacks and protected the Northern Yuan, she wore the helmets and the sword and fought with the Ming soldiers.
+Mandukhai led the great army against them.
+She defeated several Ming dynasty attacks and protected the Northern Yuan, she wore the helmet and the sword and fought with the Ming soldiers.
 She was pregnant, but still fought and delivered twin boys during a long battle.
 The Western Mongols were subdued once again.

 From 1480, Dayan Khan and Mandukhai increased the pressure on the Ming territory because they closed the border trade and killed a Northern Yuan envoy.
 To contain her, the Ming rapidly expanded the Great Wall.
 She reoccupied Ordos area and stationed soldiers there to keep watch on the Ming.
 She reenthroned Dayan Khan at the Eight White Yurts in Ordos but they had to flee a Ming attack.
 Mandukhai with Dayan Khan went to the Kherlen River in 1501 though her husband continued raids on the Ming dynasty.

 Mandukhai died by 1510.
 According to the most credible sources, Mandukhai died of natural causes, although there are legends that say she was killed by a Ming double agent or by one of her husband's concubines.
 The film Queen Mandukhai the Wise suggests that she was killed by the Mongol general Esmel (Ismail) who was a Ming spy.
 Esmel betrayed the Mongols and co-operated with the Ming army in order to attack and take over the Mongols.

 However, none of these stories consists of credible sources.
 As with Genghis Khan and other Great Khans, it seems that her grave was never found.